LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 * Determine the attribution model.
 Often times, consumers don’t purchase something on their first visit to your site.
 Engagement attributes such as conversions can be tracked across different sessions, or customer visits.
 The attribution model enables you to select how you want to attribute cross session conversions to agents who handled the conversation.
 * If you sell into multiple countries and enable various currencies, you can set up LivePerson to track multiple currencies for purposes of accurate conversion tracking and reporting.

-## Connect to your channels of choice
+## Step 2: Connect to your channels of choice

 Your consumers can begin messaging with you literally from any channel using LivePerson.
 Although each channel is set up separately, once you have configured all your channels, all the LivePerson settings and bots will automatically apply to them.